I Cover the Waterfront: Plot

-The next morning, Miller's breaking story is published on the Standards front page.
-When a wounded Kirk makes his way back home, Julie learns that it was Miller who helped the Coast Guard uncover her father's smuggling operation (of which she was unaware), and that she unknowingly revealed to him his landing location.
-Soon after, Miller, feeling guilty over the story's impact to Julie's life, arrives at her home and apologizes for the hurt he's caused her, and announces that he loves her.
-Feeling used by his actions, an angry Julie sends him away.
+The next morning Miller's story breaks in the Standard and is front page news across the nation.
+When a wounded Kirk staggers home, Julie learns that Miller tipped off the Coast Guard.
+Soon after, Miller, feeling guilty over all he's caused, arrives there, apologizes for the hurt he's caused, and announces that he loves her.
+Angry at being used, Julie sends him away.
 Later that night, Miller locates Kirk, who shoots him in the arm.
-Julie arrives to help her father escape, and seeing Miller wounded, she tells her father she cannot leave Miller to die.
-Seeing that she loves him, Kirk helps her take Miller to safety, after which Kirk dies.
-Later from his hospital bed, Miller acknowledges in his newspaper column that Kirk saved his life before he died.
-Sometime later, Miller returns to his apartment, where Julie is waiting to greet him.
-Noticing that she cleaned and transformed his place into a cozy home, he tells her he finally wrote the ending to his novel, "He marries the girl".
-Julie acknowledges, "That's a swell finish", and the two embrace.
+Julie arrives to help her father escape, but seeing Miller wounded announces she cannot leave Miller to die.
+Seeing that she loves him, Kirk helps her take Miller to safety, then dies.

+Later from his hospital bed, Miller acknowledges in his newspaper column that Julie saved his life before he died.
+Sometime later, Miller returns to his apartment, where she is waiting to greet him.
+Discovering that she cleaned and transformed his place into a cozy home, he tells her he finally wrote the ending to his novel, "He marries the girl".

+"That's a swell finish", Julie acknowledges, and the two embrace.